wigglytendrils/yfree/README.md

 license:

-    y.free an album of songs written in SuperCollider
+    yfree is an album of songs written in SuperCollider

     Copyright (C) 2019 The Wiggly Tendrils